Dobefu/DLiteScript/docs/content/docs/standard-library/strings/indexOf.md

 +++
 title = 'strings.indexOf'
 linkTitle = 'indexOf'
-description = 'Returns the index of the first occurrence of a substring.' weight = 0 draft = false
+description = 'Find the index position of the first substring occurrence.
+Return the starting position of text in a string, or -1 if not found.
+Part of the strings namespace.' weight = 0 draft = false
 +++